-To effectively deliver and assess this qualification, it is recommended that centres do not exceed the ratio of 1 qualified tutor/assessor to 12 candidates.
-It is essential that all candidates get the teaching practice and support requirement, which would be extremely difficult if the number of candidates increased to more than 12.
-If a centre wishes to increase this ratio, it must first request approval and state how they would support candidate needs.
+In order to effectively deliver and assess this qualification, it is recommended that centres do not exceed the ratio of 1 qualified tutor/assessor to 12 candidates.
+It is essential all candidates get an adequate amount of contact time each and this would prove difficult, if the number of candidates exceeded 12.
+If a centre wishes to increase this ratio, they must first request approval and state how they would support candidate needs.

-Please note a student cannot assume responsibility in the workplace until they reach the age of 16, and then it is the employer's responsibility, to ensure that the student is suitable for that role.
+Please note, a student cannot assume responsibility in the workplace, until they reach the age of 16, and then it is the employer's responsibility, to ensure that the student is suitable for that role.